How Do I Become a Florida Claims Adjuster?

 2. Follow application instructions for licensing: Each state has its licensing requirements, so it’s essential to carefully follow the application instructions provided by your state’s Department of Insurance.
 This may include submitting documentation, passing background checks, and paying applicable fees.

-3. Obtain a valid driver’s license: Many insurance adjusters travel significantly to different claim locations.
-Having a valid driver’s license is often a requirement for this profession.
+3. Obtain a valid driver’s license: Many insurance adjusters travel extensively to different claim locations, so having a valid driver’s license is often a requirement for this profession.

 Continuing Education and Training